sbom-observer/build-observer/README.md

 -v, --version         version for build-observer
 ```

-### Requirements
+## Requirements
-- Linux kernel 4.9+ (for eBPF support)
+- Linux kernel 5.8+ (for eBPF support)
-- bpftrace 0.17.0+ (for eBPF support)
 - build-observer needs to run as root to install eBPF program, but will drop privileges to the specified user to run the build command.

+## Future work

+This version should be production ready, and we welcome feedback and contributions.

+Roadmap includes support for FreeBSD and Windows, probably using dtrace/ETW.

-## Status: proof-of-concept implementation
+## License

-This is a simple PoC of the build-observer concept that delegates the actual eBPF work to bpftrace.

-Future work will move to C (bcc) + github.com/cilium/ebpf to simplify the
-setup and requirements for end users.

-There is also an existing implementation based on ptrace that might be
-useful (but much less performant) on platforms without eBPF support.
+This project is licensed under the [Apache 2.0 license](LICENSE).